|SELEP Skills and Employment district tables|

 - 1 College rep form Kent and Medway

 Additional representatives are to be sought from the following sectors in the coming months:

 The SELEP area needs to see a significant increase in apprenticeship numbers as part of its commitment to the government 3 million national 2020 target.

-As of April 2017, the way apprenticeships are funded will change with the introduction of the Apprenticeship Levy and the move to new apprenticeship standards is already underway.
-The South East LEP and partners wish to help facilitate a significant increase in apprenticeship numbers, particularly in growth sectors, already supported through Skills Capital investments and skills European Social fund contracts.
+As of April 2017, the way apprenticeships were funded changed with the introduction of the Apprenticeship Levy and the move to new apprenticeship standards is already underway.
+The South East LEP and partners are helping to facilitate a significant increase in apprenticeship numbers, particularly in growth sectors, already supported through Skills Capital investments and skills European Social fund contracts.

 Find out more about apprenticeships here.